Do You Need an SSL Certificate on Your Website? What Every Business Owner Should Know

 Why You Need SSL Even If You Don’t Sell Online

-• Search engines pay attention.
+- Search engines pay attention.
 Google has confirmed that HTTPS is a ranking factor.
-A non-secure site is at a disadvantage in search results compared to an equivalent secure site.
+A non-secure site is at a disadvantage compared to an equivalent secure one.

-• Browsers warn visitors.
+- Browsers warn visitors.
 Modern browsers flag non-secure pages, especially any page with a form.
-That “Not Secure” label in the address bar is visible to every visitor before they decide whether to fill out your contact form.
+That “Not Secure” label is visible to every visitor before they decide whether to fill out your contact form or sign up for your list.

-• It affects how you’re perceived.
-For service providers where trust is a key part of the buying decision, a security warning on your website works against every other credibility signal you’ve built.
+- It affects how you’re perceived.
+For service providers where trust is central to the buying decision, a security warning on your website works against every other credibility signal you’ve built.

 Grab 5 Tips to Keep Your WordPress Website Safe!